...

 Coloring and Sealing of Anodized Layers

-After anodizing, the porous surface can be colored using organic dyes, inorganic pigments, or electrolytic coloring methods.
-Following coloring, the parts are sealed to close the pores in the anodic coating.
-Sealing is typically done using hot water, steam, or nickel acetate solutions.
+Once anodizing is complete, we color the porous surface using organic dyes, inorganic pigments, or electrolytic methods to achieve the desired finish.
+After coloring, the anodized parts are sealed to close the pores in the oxide layer, enhancing both durability and color retention.
+Sealing is usually done with hot water, steam, or nickel acetate solutions to enhance the protective qualities of the anodized surface.

 Final Inspection